CRK08/CRK08/README.md

 # Hi, I'm Kaviyarasan C 👋

 I'm a final-year B.E.
-Computer Science and Engineering student at Hindusthan College of Engineering and Technology, Coimbatore (CGPA: 8.4), passionate about building full-stack web applications and mobile apps that solve real-world problems — with AI meaningfully integrated into the core of the product, not just as an add-on.
+Computer Science and Engineering student at Hindusthan College of Engineering and Technology, Coimbatore , passionate about building full-stack web applications and mobile apps that solve real-world problems — with AI meaningfully integrated into the core of the product, not just as an add-on.